This post contains affiliate links. If you buy through these links, I may earn a small commission.

-Synthetic rooting hormone contains auxins like Indolebutyric Acid which promote growth.
+Synthetic rooting hormone contains high concentrations of auxins like Indolebutyric Acid which promote growth.
 And willow trees just happen to be an excellent natural source of Indolebutyric Acid (IBA), especially the new shoots.

 The Willow tree also contains Salicylic Acid which is a source of defense.
 Its presence is what will allow your Willow Water to protect your cuttings from threats like infection from bacteria and fungi.

-Willow trees are known for their rapid growth, largely because of these components.
+Willow trees as a natural plant are known for their rapid growth, largely because of the high quantity of these components.
 And it is because of them that Willow Water is such an effective tool in getting your shrub trimmings to take root and grow.

-If you have access to a willow tree, you can make rooting hormone any time you need it – throughout the year.
+If you have access to a willow tree, you can make rooting hormone any time you need it for its beneficial effect – throughout the year.
 However, there’s a good reason your willow water will be strongest in the springtime.

 The fresher the growth of the trimmings from the willow branch you use – the better!
 That is where the presence of the growth hormones is the strongest, and it will make your “potion” even more potent.

 How to Make Willow Water Rooting Hormone

-Once your jar is done steeping, filter out your trimmings with a sieve or strainer before using or storing your Willow Water.
+- Once your jar is done steeping, filter out your trimmings with a sieve or strainer before using or storing your Willow Water.
 Fix with a tight-fitting lid to keep it fresh.